grallucas/maic/content/Learning_Resources-RunningJupyterLabOnADGXNode copy.md

 ssh dg-dgx1-1
 ```

-You can verify your connected by listing the GPUs available on the linux device with
+You can verify you're connected by listing the GPUs available on the linux device with

 ```
 nvidia-smi